chriskfwoo/chriskfwoo/README.md

-### Hello 👋

-Sometimes, my friends call me **Woooooooooooo** or **Woozzie**.
+# Hello, I'm Chris 👋

-I graduated from Concordia University in Bachelor of Engineering in Software Engineering and completed my quest to get the engineering iron ring.
-I also helped organize ConUHacks IV and V, the biggest hackathon in Montreal at Concordia University.
+I graduated from Concordia University in Bachelor of Engineering in Software Engineering :school:.
+I also helped organize ConUHacks IV and V, the biggest hackathon in Montreal at Concordia University!

-I'm currently a Software Engineer @ [DRW](https://drw.com/)
+:computer: Currently, I'm working a Software Engineer @ [DRW](https://drw.com/)

+Checkout my personal website: [chriswoo.me](chriswoo.me)

 <!--
 **chriskfwoo/chriskfwoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.